FREQUENTLY ASKED QUESTIONS

 Q4: What is the time commitment and when are the games and practices?

 A: Contrary to popular belief, house league hockey does not normally require you to wake up before dawn to practice.
-The aim is for house league teams (Novice to Bantam) to have one 50 minute practice and one 50 minute game per week.
+The aim is for house league teams to have one 50 minute practice and one 50 minute game per week.
 As part of the Kitchener Girls Local League (KGLL), the final schedule isn't completed until late September or early October, and depends on the opposing teams and their ice availability.
 Practices are generally Friday nights, with games Saturday and/or Sunday.

 Q5: Is there a lot of travel inolved in hockey?